Odsyesufu7/Online-Food-Order/README.md

 ## Getting Started

-- Install dependencies by running `npm install`.
+- Install dependencies by running `yarn install` or `npm install`.
-- Run `npm run start` to start the local development server.
+- Run `yarn start` or `npm run start` to start the local development server.
 - 😎 That's it!
 You're ready to start building awesome application.